Selected Correspondence Peter

 The other benefit of continuously asking yourself ‘How am I experiencing this moment of being alive?’ is that if your intent is to become happy and harmless then one is irrevocably forced to consider the ‘ripples’ one’s feelings, moods, words and actions have on others as this too effects one’s own happiness.

-Someone wrote the other day saying : ‘is this all you offer? – I do this all the time, and it is what the spiritual people teach anyway’.
+Someone wrote the other day saying: ‘is this all you offer? – I do this all the time, and it is what the spiritual people teach anyway’.
 All you are is anti-Osho and I’m pissed that this is all you offer.’

 No, the ‘offering’ is 180 degrees different to the spiritual.

+RESPONDENT: In my view Peter and Vineeto say worthwhile things, but they present too many would-be facts.
+I wonder why they don’t just talk about their joyful experiencing of the body and nature, and leave it at that. (...)
 I doubt it that their ‘way’ will prove to be the final answer to the ‘human condition’, that it will accomplish what until now no other teaching has been able to achieve.

 I turned my doubt around and asked ‘what if what Richard is saying is a fact’.
 And then I journeyed on and found it is so – you can change human nature – I did it in me.

-People who believe in God have to see Richard as God.
+PETER: People who believe in God have to see Richard as God.
 But what if he is a fellow human being who had rid himself of malice and sorrow?

 But of course, he couldn’t do that because then he would be God...